 Three other cost considerations should be kept in mind.
+According to the Northwest Gas Association's "2016 Gas Outlook":12

-- 1) According to the Northwest Gas Association's "2016 Gas Outlook,"15 fossil natural gas prices are predicted to approximately double over the next decade. - 2) Natural gas prices can demonstrate striking volatility. - 3) Experts believe the cost of RNG production is likely to fall with increased demand and anticipated advances in gas conditioning technologies.
+- 1. Fossil natural gas prices are predicted to approximately double over the next decade. - 2.
+Natural gas prices can demonstrate striking volatility. - 3.
+Experts believe the cost of RNG production is likely to fall with increased demand and anticipated advances in gas conditioning technologies.

-Combined with shared infrastructure for gas pipeline access and injection, the cost differential of RNG could be partially mitigated.
+Combined with shared infrastructure for gas pipeline access and injection, the cost of RNG could be mitigated.